Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 #### Import a website

 You can import an existing WordPress website into Managed Hosting for WordPress.
-The import automatically transfers:
+The import can automatically transfer:

-- WordPress content (posts, pages, media).
+- WordPress content (plugins, themes, media, articles, pages, users).
 - Files.
 - Database.